AOJINAG/1022-Project-/README.md

 •	Users can also choose to add any additional information that they may want to provide.

-•	Existing users can directly access all the App's features by clicking on the *'Sign In'* button followed by entering their credentials.
+•	Existing users can directly access all the App's features by entering their credentials and then clicking on the 'Sign In' button.

 •	Error messages will appear if a field entry is left blank or if inadequate information is stated.